 Another way to check is to measure the thickness of the wall – best measured at door openings.
 If the thickness is around 270mm to 300mm (including the plaster), it’s most likely a cavity wall.
 If the thickness is less than 250mm, it’s either solid or has a very narrow cavity.

 Types of Insulation Material

 Specialists offer many different options, but they generally boil down to:

 Let’s take a look at each one of these options.

 Polystyrene (EPS) Beads

-Polystyrene beads are blown into the cavity using compressed air and mixed with adhesive along the way.
-This adhesive cures inside the cavity, providing a solid layer of insulation that repels moisture in any size of cavity.
+Polystyrene beads are blown into the cavity using compressed air and mixed with an adhesive.
+This adhesive cures inside the cavity, providing a solid layer of insulation that repels moisture.

 Although the beads bond together as they move into the cavity, this isn’t always effective, and if you cut a hole in the wall, you may find beads falling out of the cavity.
 Be prepared to seal this right away.

 Blown mineral fibre consists of glass fibre strands or mineral (rock) wool, similar to loft insulation but in smaller clumps.